Kerala Style Pooja - Room Interior Design Ideas

 -

-Add a touch of Kerala’s sacred mural tradition with framed prints or custom-painted wall panels.
-Even a small piece behind your main deity can anchor the entire room.
-Seek local artists or replicas rather than mass-produced imagery for a personal touch.
+Consider adding a touch of the sacred mural paintings from Kerala’s temples through framed prints or custom-painted panels.
+Even a small piece behind your main deity can anchor the whole room.
+Look for local artists or replicas to find something more unique and personal rather than mainstream.

 -